arthurfaria/2-3_Neutrino_Oscillation_Vaccum/README.md

 # Neutrino oscillations in vacuum:

-Code to Neutrino oscillations in vaccum in `Mathematica`
+This code, implemented in `Mathematica`, simulates neutrino oscillations in a vacuum considering 2 and 3 flavors.

 ## Repository content

 * 2_neut_oscil_vac.nb
- 	- Two neutrino oscillations in vaccum.
+ 	- Neutrino oscillations for two flavors in a vacuum.

 * 3_neut_oscil_vac.nb
-	- Three neutrino oscillations in vaccum.
+	- Neutrino oscillations for three flavors in a vacuum.